-Amendment 3 (2017) and Draft Amendment 4 allow for the incorporation of new, peer-reviewed stock status determination criteria (both the methods used to set reference points, and the reference point values), when available, through Section action.
+Amendment 4 allows for the incorporation of new, peer-reviewed stock status determination criteria (both the methods used to set reference points, and the reference point values), when available, through Section action.
 Specifically, these actions broaden the descriptions of stock status determination criteria contained within the Northern Shrimp FMP to allow for greater flexibility in incorporating changes to the definitions of the maximum fishing mortality threshold (target or limit) and/or minimum stock size threshold (target or limit) as the best scientific information becomes available, while maintaining objective and measurable status determination criteria for identifying when the stock is overfished.
 Similar actions have been taken with other Commission-managed species' FMPs (e.g., Addendum XIX to the FMP for Summer Flounder, Scup and Black Sea Bass, and Addendum XVI to the FMP for American Lobster).